fzakaria/fzakaria.com/_posts/2024-09-26-bazel-knowledge-reproducible-outputs.md

 <!--more-->

-Bazel constructs an [action key](https://bazel.build/reference/glossary#action-cache) for each action which we can simplify down to consituting: the Starlark of the action itself & the SHA256 of the outputs of all the dependencies (i.e. srcs or deps).
+Bazel constructs an [action key](https://bazel.build/reference/glossary#action-cache) for each action which we can simplify down to constituting: the Starlark of the action itself & the SHA256 of the outputs of all the dependencies (i.e. srcs or deps).

 Let's consider a change to _File D_, which would mean that the action key for _Action C_ now differs.